AndreasSchantl/lunar/docs/src/lunar/channels.md

 // Schedule the product to be enabled straight away
 $product->scheduleChannel($channel);

-// The schedule method will accept and array or collection of channels.
+// The schedule method will accept an array or collection of channels.
 $product->scheduleChannel(Channel::get());
 ```